Vellore Mutiny: Causes

-The immediate causes of the mutiny revolved mainly around resentment felt towards changes in the sepoy dress code, introduced in November 1805.
+The immediate causes of the mutiny revolved mainly around resentment felt towards changes in the sepoy dress code and general appearance, introduced in November 1805.
 Hindus were prohibited from wearing religious marks on their foreheads while on duty, and Muslims were required to shave their beards and trim their moustaches.
 In addition General Sir John Craddock, Commander-in-Chief of the Madras Army, ordered the wearing of a round hat resembling that associated at the time with both Europeans in general and with Indian converts to Christianity.
-The new headdress included a leather cockade and was intended to replace the existing turban.
+The new headdress included a leather cockade and was intended to replace an existing model resembling a turban and considered unsuitable for service.
 These measures offended the sensibilities of both Hindu and Muslim sepoys and went contrary to an earlier warning by a military board that sepoy uniform changes should be "given every consideration which a subject of that delicate and important nature required".

 These changes, intended to improve the "soldierly appearance" of the men, created strong resentment among the Indian soldiers.
 In May 1806 some sepoys who protested the new rules were sent to Fort Saint George (Madras then, now Chennai).
 Two of them – a Hindu and a Muslim – were given 90 lashes each and dismissed from the army.
 Nineteen sepoys were sentenced to 50 lashes each but successfully gained pardon from the East India Company.

 In addition to the military grievances listed above, the rebellion was also instigated by the sons of the defeated Tipu Sultan, confined at Vellore since 1799.
 Tipu's wives and sons, together with numerous retainers, were pensioners of the East India Company and lived in a palace within the large complex comprising the Vellore Fort.
 One of Tipu Sultan's daughters was to be married on 9 July 1806, and the plotters of the uprising gathered at the fort under the pretext of attending the wedding.
 The objectives of the civilian conspirators remain obscure but by seizing and holding the fort they may have hoped to encourage a general rising through the territory of the former Mysore Sultanate.
 However, Tipu's sons were reluctant to take charge after the mutiny arose.